Online Placement Exam-Survey-FAQs

 See a complete list of major/minors and language courses:

-✓ Students who have studied 2 years or less of the Spanish language in high
+✓ Students who have studied LESS than 2 years of the Spanish language in high

-✓ There is no placement in Span 1002 since it’s the continuation of Span 1001
+✓ There is no placement in Span 1002 since it is the continuation of Span 1001.

 ✓ Spanish native or heritage speakers who will continue to study Spanish for a major or

 ✓ If you placed in 3001 register for SPAN 3005 or 3505 these courses are specially designed to meet the needs of native and heritage speakers